matijaSos/matijasos.github.io/_posts/2020-07-04-haskell-type-lvl-programming-intro.md

 and we are merely "casting" general type params into the specific ones, such as we did with `End`), in this case where we have a recursive data structure it wasn't enough because the the initial data constructor was too rigid.

+### What is `List Int Double`?

+Well, `List Int Double` means nothing, it doesn't make sense.
+We can only construct and know how to work with lists whose `empty` type parameter is either `Empty` or `NonEmpty`.

+But the problem is although it doesn't make sense, we can still write things like this and it will happily compile:

+{% highlight haskell %}
+someListFn :: List a Bool -> Int someListFn list = 23
+{% endhighlight %}

+There is no way to execute this function since there is no way to construct such a list where `empty` type param is `Bool`, but strange stuff can appear in our codebase and we cannot detect it in compile time.

+Here is a more "real world" example when this could be a problem: let's say you are using `Empty` and `NonEmpty` types for list as we explained above, but you are also using `Yes` and `No` types for something else in your codebase.
+And then your colleague starts implementing some new functionality for your lists, and by mistake he starts using `Yes` and `No` in the place of `empty`.
+And there is nothing to stop him until he actually tries to connect everything together and run the code!

+The problem we see is there is no "safety" at the type level, we cannot say *"`empty` can be only this kind of type"*.
+But, there is a mechanism that can help us.

+### Not all types are used in the same way

+Just a short observation before we continue.
+I wanted to put attention to the fact that we are now differentiating between two possible uses of a type:
+* type is used to *produce values* (store data) - e.g. `Int`, `Maybe Bool`, ...
+* type is used only *at the type level as a designation of something*, never producing an actual value - e.g. `Empty` and `NonEmpty`

+Despite these very different uses, we currently don't have a way to differentiate between such types - we declare them both in the same way and Haskell can't tell how are we going to use them later.

+### Data kinds

+In standard Haskell each type has a *kind*, which can be thought of as a *"type of a type"*.
+E.g.:

+{% highlight haskell %}
+> :k Int
+Int :: *                // Has values (e.g. 1, 2, 3, ...).

+> :k Maybe
+Maybe :: * -> *         // When given a value-producing type, has values.

+> :k Either
+Either :: * -> * -> *   // When given 2 value-producing types, has value.
+{% endhighlight %}

+And that is it, all kinds are expressed with `*`s and automatically derived for us. `*` means *a type that has values*.

+But as we saw earlier, this is not enough for us.
+We also want to cover that other use case so we can say *"here goes only type(s) that tell us whether a list is empty or not."*

+And this is exactly what `DataKinds` extension allows us to do, it lets us define other kinds besides `*`:

+{% highlight haskell %}
+{-# LANGUAGE GADTs #-}
+{-# LANGUAGE DataKinds #-}

+data ListStatus = Empty | NonEmpty

+data List a empty where
+    End :: List a 'Empty
+    Cons :: a -> List a empty -> List a 'NonEmpty
+{% endhighlight %}

+Now let's see what happened here.
+We made a new type `ListStatus` and then we use its data constructors (prefixed with `'`) in the place of types in GADT for `List`.
+Wut?

+The thing with `DataKinds` is the following: for every type we create it additionaly creates for us new types, named after data constructors we used and prefixed with `'`.
+It also creates a new kind, which is named after the type's name.
+Specifically for this case:
+* `DataKinds` created for us two extra types, `'Empty` and `'NonEmpty`
+* Kinds of these new types are `ListStatus`
+* These types cannot have values, they can be used only at the type level

+I was really confused the first time I realized this.
+This extension just like that creates extra types for us, without even asking us about it, for every type we create!

+Since we are using only types of `ListStatus` kind in `List`'s data constructors' signatures, Haskell inferred from that that `empty` type param must be of kind `ListStatus` and won't let us use anythng else.
+If we try to create a function which takes `List a Bool`, we will receive the following error:

+`Expected kind ‘ListStatus’, but ‘Bool’ has kind ‘*’`

+Which is exactly what we wanted!
+With this we achieved *kind safety*, besides the usual *type safety* in the compile time.

+To make things even more explicit, we can turn on `KindSignatures` extension which lets us explicitly define kinds of type parameters in a type:

+{% highlight haskell %}
+{-# LANGUAGE GADTs #-}
+{-# LANGUAGE DataKinds #-}
+{-# LANGUAGE KindSignatures #-}

+data ListStatus = Empty | NonEmpty

+data List (a :: * ) (empty :: ListStatus) where
+    End :: List a 'Empty
+    Cons :: a -> List a empty -> List a 'NonEmpty
+{% endhighlight %}

+Now everybody can see that `a` is a "standard" type that has values, while `empty` can be only `'Empty` or `'NonEmpty`.
+We didn't have to write this explicit version as Haskell can infer it on its own, but it is a matter of style and documentation.
+We can also omit `'` in front of types and Haskell in a lot of cases can infer by itself if it is a type or data constructor.
+I found it easier to have everything explicit for now, a lot is going on behind the scenes so this made it clearer for me.

+And that is it for this first part!
+We learned about type-level programming, how to use GADTs and data kinds and saw everything together in action.
+Hope you found it useful, please let me know in the comments if you have any questions, I said something wrong or I can explain something better.

+In the Part 2 we will go even deeper and take a look at some more cool examples that build on top of this one!
+Here's a teaser question: with our `List a empty` that we developed above, how would you implement `safeTail` function which works only on non-empty lists, analogous to what we have done with `safeHead`?
+Can you do it, what is its return type?